Developmental editing is different from proofreading, copy editing and content editing

 - writing your memoir by ghostwriting it for you.
 S/he can ghostwrite parts or the whole.

 What is the difference between content editing and developmental editing?

-Here is a brief comparison of the content editing and the developmental editing functions.
+Here is a brief comparison of the content editor and the developmental editor functions.

 - Content editing looks at whether or not your content is clear and coherent, concise and complete—in short whether the content is well presented and stylistically polished and ready to go out into the world.
 This is a task that is undertaken as your manuscript reaches its end stage.
 Developmental editing, however, often works best at an earlier stage.
 Developmental editing comes on the scene when you have written yourself out and sense deeply that the manuscript is not yet what it needs to be.